Charles Shipley

-Major-General Sir Charles Shipley (18 February 1755 – 30 November 1815) was a senior officer in the British Army who was acting Governor of Grenada from 1813 to 1815.
+Major-General Sir Charles Shipley (18 February 1755 – 30 November 1815) was a British Army officer and colonial administrator who served as the acting governor of Grenada from 1813 to 1815.

 Early life

-Shipley was born at Copt Hall, Luton, Bedfordshire, the son of a captain of cavalry, Richard Shipley.
-His mother was born Jane Rudyerd, and was distantly descended from Benjamin Rudyerd and the Maddox baronets of Wormley, Hertfordshire.
+Shipley was born at Copt Hall, Luton, Bedfordshire, the son of Capt.
+Richard Shipley, of Stamford, Lincolnshire, a cavalry officer.
+His mother, born Jane Rudyerd, descended from Benjamin Rudyerd and was a scion of the Maddox baronets.